Kenny Dichter: Wheels Up

 A few years after the sale of Marquis Jet, Dichter re-entered the private aviation industry by founding Wheels Up.
 Rather than a fractional card program, Wheels Up is a membership-based business that charges users per flight hour without spending requirements or time commitments.
 In July 2021, Wheels Up became the first private-aviation company to publicly trade on the New York Stock Exchange.

 Dichter stepped down as CEO in May 2023 with a Securities and Exchange Commission Form 8-K showing that he will continue to receive his $950,000 annual salary for two years and that he will remain a director on the company board, among other pay and benefits on departure.
 Prior to an August 2023 $500 million funding round by Delta Air Lines for Wheels Up, Delta’s CEO Ed Bastian noted that “Kenny Dichter has done a masterful job over the last decade building a high-quality brand, great experience, a lot of new members.”

 REAL SLX

-In 2024, Dichter launched REAL SLX, a global sports and lifestyle experience club offering high-touch hospitality and insider access to sports, entertainment and cultural events.
-Described as a platform for bespoke real-life experiences.
-“We’re building something that lives at the intersection of access, relationships, and unforgettable moments,” Dichter said following the launch.
-REAL SLX continues his track record of creating dynamic lifestyle-driven platforms centered on access and experiences.
+In 2024, Dichter launched REAL SLX, a global sports and lifestyle membership club focused on hospitality and access to sports, entertainment, and cultural events.
+The platform offers curated, invitation-based experiences for its members.
+REAL SLX forms part of Dichter’s broader work in developing lifestyle-oriented ventures centred on events and experiential access.launched REAL SLX, a global sports and lifestyle experience club offering high-touch hospitality and insider access to sports, entertainment and cultural events.

 REAL JET

-In 2025, Dichter expanded the REAL SLX platform with the launch of REAL JET, a boutique private aviation brokerage designed to simplify travel through seamless, on-demand access to premium aircraft.
-The company operates without membership fees or long-term contracts, offering what Dichter calls a “frictionless experience” for private flyers.
-“We’re connecting travelers to the right aircraft, the right operators, and the right people,” he told Aviation Week.
-Targeting both first-time private flyers and small to midsize businesses, REAL JET positions itself as a modern alternative to traditional jet card programs—bringing Dichter full circle in a category he helped reimagine over the past two decades.
+In 2025, Dichter expanded the REAL SLX platform with the launch of REAL JET, a boutique private aviation brokerage designed to simplify travel through on-demand access to premium aircraft.
+The company claims to operate without membership fees or long-term contracts.
+Targeting both first-time private flyers and small to midsize businesses, REAL JET positions itself as an alternative to traditional jet card programs.